jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 ### Questions to answer

-- What are the tags that contain the quotes?
+- What tags contain the quotes?
-- What are the classes that contain the quotes?
+- What classes contain the quotes?
-- What are the tags that contain the authors?
+- What tags contain the authors?
-- What are the classes that contain the authors?
+- What classes contain the authors?
 - Are the quotes nested inside other elements?
 If so, what are the tags and classes of those elements?

-Keep these tags in mind as we will be using them to scrape the data.
+Keep these tags and classes in mind as we will be using them to scrape the data.

 ### 5. Importing Required Libraries